Nilpotent pieces in the dual of odd orthogonal Lie algebras: Introduction

 \section{Introduction}

 Let $\tk$ be an algebraically closed field of characteristic $p\geq 0$.
 Let $G$ be a connected reductive algebraic group over $\tk$ and $\Lg$ the Lie algebra of $G$.
 Let $\Lg^*$ be the dual vector space of $\Lg$.
 Note that $G$ acts on ${\Lg^*}$ by coadjoint action.
 Let $\cN_{\Lg^*}$ be the variety of nilpotent elements in $\Lg^*$ (where an element $\xi:\Lg\rightarrow\tk$ is called nilpotent if it annihilates some Borel subalgebra of $\Lg$, see \cite{KW}).
 Let $G_{\mathbb{C}}$ be the reductive group over $\mathbb{C}$ of the same type as $G$.
-In \cite{Lu2}, Lusztig proposes a definition of a partition of $\cN_{\Lg^*}$ into smooth locally closed $G$-stable pieces, called nilpotent pieces which are indexed by the unipotent classes in $G_{\mathbb{C}}$.
+In \cite{Lu2} Lusztig proposes a definition of a partition of $\cN_{\Lg^*}$ into smooth locally closed $G$-stable pieces, called nilpotent pieces which are indexed by the unipotent classes in $G_{\mathbb{C}}$.
 The case where $G$ is of type $A$, $C$, or $D$ has been illustrated in \cite{Lu2}.
 We treat in this note the case where $G$ is of type $B$.

 In section 2 we recall the definition of nilpotent pieces in $\cN_{\Lg^*}$ that Lusztig proposes and state the main theorem.
 We also include Lusztig's result (and proof) on the number of rational points in $\cN_{\Lg^*}$ over finite fields of characteristic 2 (where $G$ is of type $B$, see \ref{sec-number}).
 In section 3 we give an explicit description of the set $\Lg_2^{*\delta!}$ (see 2.1) involved in the definition of nilpotent pieces, where a key definition is suggested by Lusztig (see \ref{sec-def}).
 The main theorem is proved in section 4.
+We give some examples in section 5.

+After this paper has been submitted, a preprint \cite{CP} of Clarke and Premet appears which shows in a uniform way that the definition of unipotent pieces in $G$ proposed by Lusztig in \cite{Lu4} works for all types and which proves analogous results for nilpotent pieces in $\Lg$ and $\Lg^*$ (for all types).
+Our approach is based on another definition proposed by Lusztig in \cite{Lu2} and gives explicit description of the nilpotent pieces in $\mathfrak{so}({2n+1})^*$ which implies the smoothness of nilpotent pieces in this case.
+One can also describe explicitly which nilpotent orbits in $\Lg^*$ (for type $B,C$) lie in the same piece using the construction of \cite{Lu2} and this paper (this will be done elsewhere).
+It has been pointed out in \cite{CP} that the definitions proposed by Lusztig in \cite{Lu4,Lu2} give rise to the same partition of $\cN_{\Lg^*}$ into pieces for classical groups in view of \cite{CP,Lu2} and our result.

 10pt { \bf Acknowledgement} \ I wish to thank George Lusztig for suggesting a key definition, for allowing me to include his proof on the number of nilpotent elements in $\Lg^*$, and for many helpful discussions.
+I am also grateful to the referees for suggestions and comments.